junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 A line or patch of painful blisters that suddenly appears on one side of the body is probably shingles.
 It is most common on the back, chest, neck, or face.
 The blisters usually last 2 or 3 weeks, then go away by themselves.
 Sometimes the pain continues or returns long after the blisters are gone.

 Shingles is caused by the virus that causes chickenpox and usually affects persons who have had chickenpox before.
 It is not dangerous, but it can be painful.
-It is sometimes the first sign of some other more serious problem, perhaps cancer or HIV infection (see p.
-399).
+It is sometimes the first sign of some other more serious problem, perhaps cancer or HIV infection (see [page 399](#page-399)).

 Treatment:

 ♦ Put light bandages over the rash so that clothes do not rub against it.

 ♦ Take aspirin for the pain.
-Acyclovir can help keep herpes blisters from spreading (see p.
-373).
+Acyclovir can help keep herpes blisters from spreading (see [page 373](#page-373)).
 Antibiotics do not help.

 # [205](#page-205)